 TrailForks is the mountain biking app that I use the most.
 Hands down.
 I don’t know what I would do without this little gem on my phone.
 It has prevented me from getting lost, allowed me to find the best trails, helped me discover new and exciting networks, and so much more.

-TrailForks is a user-generated community which means that most everything on the app and website was put there by actual riders who have ridden the trails and have experience in the area.
-You can read trail descriptions, look at photos, view trail reports, and browse comments all from the comfort of your own smartphone or computer.
+TrailForks is a user-generated community which means that almost everything on the app and website was put there by actual riders who have ridden the trails and have experience in the area.
+You can read trail descriptions, look at photos, view trail reports, and browse comments.

 Trails are rated according to difficulty, so it’s easy to choose routes that are suited to your abilities.
 You can also find route suggestions on the best way to link up trails.

-- Best for: finding singletrack trails, discovering routes, reading trail reviews
+- TrailForks is best for: finding singletrack trails, discovering routes, reading trail reviews.
+This is the app to have for mountain bikers

-- Offline use?: Yes, you can download regions
+- Offline use?: Yes, you can download states and countries

 4. MTB Project